M1noa/ai-detection-bypass/README.md

 Use the prompt below to bypass text AI detectiors!

 ```
-Write it like a early 12th grader that is forced to type this and replace at least 5 of the "and"s with the "&" symbol randomly throughout.
-Make it have 1-5 minor spelling mistakes randomly put throughout.
-Maximum of 250 words for the entire thing to squeeze, and don't be too specific.
-Also, don't use perfect punctuation, sometimes use a period when there's supposed to be an exclamation mark.
-Change some words to other words with the same meaning.
+Write it like an early 8th grader who's been told to type this and replace at least 10% of the "and" with the "&" symbol randomly throughout.
+Introduce 1-5 minor spelling mistakes randomly.
+Don't be overly specific.
+Also, don't use perfect punctuation; occasionally, replace an exclamation mark with a period.
+Swap out some words with synonyms.
+Make it a bit disorganized and somewhat sloppy.
+But full words only NO abbreviated.
+Change at least 30% words to other words with the same meaning.
+DON'T use any abbreviated words only full words.
 ```

 Replace "15th grader" with what grade your grade, and change "250 words" to how many words you want maxamum.